Blessed is he who comes in the name of the Lord! We bless you from the house of the Lord. – Psalm 118: 26

 b) Testimony to the truth of the Scriptures: This prophetical fulfillment was testimony to the truth of the Scriptures.
 This proves that every word of the scripture is inspired by God and what God has purposed, He will accomplish.
 We can look at this in two ways.

 Secondly, Jesus was fulfilling the scriptures as given by the Father to the Nation of Israel.
 Jesus often told to His disciples that He has come to do His Father’s will, John 6: 38, John 4: 34.
 We also understand from the scriptures that Jesus Christ fulfilled every details that has been written about Him in the Law and the Prophet.
-Fulfillment of the scriptures suggests that Jesus did what His Father purposed for Him.
+Fulfillment of these scriptures suggests that Jesus did what His Father purposed for Him.
 He was obedient to His Father and He did what the Father told Him to do and what His Father tells Him is what His Father spoke about Him in the Old Testament Scriptures.

 c) Fulfillment of God’s Promise: This event that took place cannot be discredited from the fact that it was a part of God’s ultimate promise to the nation of Israel.
 God reflects or reminds His promise to all the generations of Israel in various forms and in diverse manners.
 Right from Abraham to Malachi we see God’s promise concerning the King He is to give to Israel.
 God always desired that His people may consider Him as King.
 But we see people of Israel were covenant breakers, they rebelled often against God who loved them, and considered them as the apple of His eyes.
 However, God doesn’t stop loving them.
 This event was also part of His promise, as He proclaims, “Rejoice greatly, O daughter of Zion!
 Shout aloud, O daughter of Jerusalem!
 Behold, your king is coming to you; righteous and having salvation is He, humble and mounted on a donkey, on a colt, the foal of a donkey.

-2) Spiritual Significance: As we Look into this passage, we can see great spiritual significance, as it is occurs in the life of Jesus Christ.
+2) Spiritual Significance: As we Look into this passage, we can see great spiritual significance, as it occurs in the life of Jesus Christ.
 To understand this we must look into the attributes mentioned about this King who is coming on the donkey.
 Zechariah tells few wonderful aspects about this King.
 Firstly, he mentions that this King is righteous, secondly this King is carrying or bringing salvation, thirdly this King is humble, fourthly this King speaks peace to the nations, and lastly, this King’s rule will have no end, He will rule over all things.
 We also need to look into the response of the people to understand the Spiritual significance of this event.

 a) Attributes of the King: The King is called by God as righteous.
 This is not the first time that God has called someone righteous, God calls Job as righteous, Job 1:8.
 But when this prophesy was fulfilled by Jesus Christ, we learn that this King that God spoke about was inherently righteous by the virtue of being God.
 It was important for this King to be righteous because the battle that He was to enter was not going to be a battle of flesh but the battle against sin, death and dominion of Satan.
 We also see Jesus fulfilling all the righteous requirement of the law by virtue of being righteous.
 God also tells that this King is unlike any other King.